MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 ### Trust the Azure Stack CA root certificate

 If you're using the Azure Stack Development Kit (ASDK), you must trust the CA root certificate on your remote machine.
-You don't need to do this with the integrated systems.
+You don't need to trust the CA root certificate with the integrated systems.

 #### Windows